-During the three months ended March 31, 2015, there were no material changes to our contractual obligations and commitments described under Management's Discussion and Analysis of Financial Condition and Results of Operations included in our Form 10-K for the year ended December 31, 2014.
+Except for the lease described below, during the nine months ended September 30, 2015, there were no material changes to our contractual obligations and commitments described under Management's Discussion and Analysis of Financial Condition and Results of Operations included in our Annual Report Form 10-K for the year ended December 31, 2014, as amended.

-On April 29, 2015, we signed a non-cancelable lease agreement for approximately 59,000 square feet to serve as our South San Francisco headquarters and laboratory facilities.
+On April 29, 2015, we signed a non-cancelable lease agreement for approximately 59,000 square feet to serve as our new South San Francisco headquarters and laboratory facilities.
 The lease begins in June 2015 and ends in March 2026 and contains extension of lease term and expansion options.
-Upon signing the lease, we provided \$603,000 in the form of a letter of credit held as security for the lease.
-The current lease for our South San Francisco headquarters and laboratory facilities expires on March 31, 2016.
-The following table summarizes the rent payment obligations under our non-cancelable operating leases as of March 31, 2015, including the lease signed in April 2015 (in thousands):
+In conjunction with this lease, the landlord is providing funding of approximately \$3.3 million for tenant improvements.
+We currently estimate we will invest an additional approximate \$3.5 million in our new facility.
+As of September 30, 2015, we had recorded approximately \$1.7 million as a receivable from the landlord.
+Upon signing the lease, we provided \$0.6 million in the form of a letter of credit held as security for the lease.
+The lease for our current South San Francisco headquarters and laboratory facilities expires on March 31, 2016.

+The following table summarizes the rent payment obligations under our non-cancelable operating leases as of September 30, 2015: (in thousands):

+Year Ending December 31, A mounts

-April through December 31, 2015 \$ 750
+October through December 31, 2015 \$ 250

+2016 1,822

-2016 - 2017 3,964
+2017 2,142

+2018 2,102

-2018 - 2019 4,128
+2019 2,026

 Thereafter 14,038

-Total \$ 22,880
+Total minimum lease payments \$ 22,380

+35